Quantum loop groups for symmetric Cartan matrices: Quantum loop groups

 In both cases, the quantity above is $\pm (\barx_{t-2(m-1)} - \bary_{t'-2(m-1)})$.
 The sign is precisely accounted for by the discrepancy between $\sigma(S)$ and $\sigma(S')$, so we conclude that

 As the RHS is zero by the induction hypothesis, so is the LHS.
 This completes the proof of the induction step.

 \end{proof}

 A small issue with trapezoids, as defined above, is that their $\uparrow$ and $\downarrow$ edges typically consist of more that one arrow in the oriented graph $Z$.
-Thus, let us define the notion of \textbf{refined selection}
+Thus, let us define a \textbf{refined selection} to be a multiset